Sculpture of a woman with a beehive for a head in a garden

 • Since 2018, reuse, refurbish, or donate the casework and building materials from our exhibitions as much as possible.

-• Conducted single exhibition carbon audit for Judy Chicago: A Retrospective with the generous assistance of the Carbon Accounting Company
+• In 2020, conducted single exhibition carbon audit for Judy Chicago: A Retrospective with the generous assistance of the Carbon Accounting Company.

 • Installed energy efficient LED wall washers in the de Young’s Herbst Exhibition Galleries through the support of a Frankenthaler Climate Initiative grant.